Sunday, February 01, 2026

 My all-time favorite film Jab We Met shows this transformation beautifully — how a chance encounter can shift your emotional chemistry and set off unexpected personal growth.
 I recently experienced something like that myself.

 I was traveling for work — just another assignment, just another city, just another schedule.
 And then, quite unintentionally, I met someone over dinner.
-We ended up sharing a soup — one soup, two bowls — the kind of spontaneous moment that means nothing and everything at the same time.
+We ended up sharing a soup — one by two — the kind of spontaneous moment that means nothing and everything at the same time.

 We talked.
 We laughed.
 Conversation flowed effortlessly.
 Time moved faster than usual.
 There were no expectations, no agenda — just ease.
 And then, like most work trips, it ended quickly.
 I came back home assuming it was just a pleasant passing moment.